 \subsubsection{Regret Bound with Small Epoch Schedule}

-Suppose that the total time horizon $T$ is known in advance, we can further reduce the number of epochs to $O(\log\log(T))$, for a discrete action space setting, by using the following small epoch schedule.
+If the total time horizon $T$ is known in advance, we can further reduce the number of epochs to $O(\log\log(T))$, for a discrete action space setting, by using the following small epoch schedule.

-\begin{definition}[Small Epoch Schedule] A schedule of $\tau_m$ ,$\gamma_m, \varepsilon_m$, $m = 1,\ldots,M$ is called a small epoch schedule, s.t.
+\begin{definition}[Small Epoch Schedule] A schedule of $\tau_m$, $\gamma_m, \varepsilon_m$, $m = 1,\ldots,M$ is called a \emph{small epoch schedule}, s.t.